ckeditor/ckeditor4-docs/docs/features/spreadsheets/README.md

 Some data points or observations may contain quite long data which might be inconvenient or even unreadable in narrow rows or columns.
 To solve this issue, you can resize entire columns and rows.

 {@img assets/img/spreadsheet_05.png The row and column resizing mechanism of the Spreadsheet plugin.}

+## Renaming Rows and Columns Headers

+It is important to label your data in a clear and understandable way.
+Spreadsheet plugin allows easy rows and columns headers renaming via a simple dialog:

+{@img assets/img/spreadsheet_colrow_rename.png The rows and columns headers renaming mechanism in the Spreadsheet plugin.}

 ## Sorting